vkbo/novelWriter/docs/source/started.rst

 currently supported by the developer.
 Packages may also be available in other package managers, but those are not managed by me.

+As novelWriter matures, more options for how to install it and get it running will be added.
+At the present time, the process is best suited for people used to work with Python projects from command line.

 .. _a_started_install: